 You can find all information about Australian Pension on https://www.servicesaustralia.gov.au/

 When you become an Australian citizen, you will have new responsibilities in your new country.
 You will also be eligible for a range of new benefits expressly for Australian Citizens.

 As an Australian citizen, you have the right to:

 Generally, you become an Australian citizen automatically if you are born in Australia AND one or both of your parents are Australian citizens or permanent residents when you are born.

 There are situations where a former Australian citizen wishes to apply again for citizenship, they may be eligible to become an Australian citizen if they ceased to be a Citizen either under the current Act or the old Citizenship Act 1948.
 The individual must make a new application to become a citizen again.

-If your citizenship application is refused you have the right to ask for the decision to be reviewed by the Administrative Appeals Tribunal.
+If your citizenship application is refused, you have the right to ask for the decision to be reviewed by the Administrative Appeals Tribunal.
 Your letter of notification will advise you where you can lodge your application for review and the time limits for applying.
-Should you need advice for an Administrative Appeals Tribunal hearing (Highly Advised) Migration Downunder can help you prepare a submission for review.
+Should you need advice for an Administrative Appeals Tribunal hearing (Highly Advised) Migration Downunder can help you to prepare a submission for review.

 I was referred to Migration Downunder by a friend who had used their services.
 I used MD for both my PR application as well as my Australian citizenship.
 I found the experience to be very professional, structured, affordable and the communication was seamless.